motocard/cofidis-omnipay/README.md

 # cofidis-omnipay
-Cofidis gateway for the OmniPay PHP payment processing library.
+Cofidis-Spain gateway for the OmniPay PHP payment processing library.

+For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.